Drkeck/E-bookmark/README.md

 ## about me:

-Hi i am Alex ["Drkeck"](https://github.com/drkeck) Keckly, i am a student and a avid learner of Full stack development! feel free to contact at `K3ckley.a@gmail.com` or visit my github to see what other projects i have under my belt, i hope i don't dissapoint!
+Hi i am Alex ["Drkeck"](https://github.com/drkeck) Keckley, i am a student and a avid learner of Full stack development! feel free to contact at `K3ckley.a@gmail.com` or visit my github to see what other projects i have under my belt, i hope i don't dissapoint!